The 30 Most Filling Healthy Snacks

 Snack-Sized Berry Spinach Smoothie

 Short on time?
 Blend up a small, snack-sized smoothie.
-Registered dietitian Kristin Reisinger gave us one of her go-to recipes—which features fibrous berries and filling protein powder—for our New York Time’s bestselling book, Zero Belly Smoothies, and it makes for the perfect filling treat.
-To make it, toss ½ cup of mixed frozen berries, a handful of spinach, 8-ounces of almond milk, and vanilla protein powder into a blend and combine until smooth.
+Registered dietitian Kristin Reisinger gave us one of her go-to recipes—which features fibrous berries and filling protein powder—for our New York Times bestselling book, Zero Belly Smoothies, and it makes for the perfect filling treat.
+To make it, toss ½ cup of mixed frozen berries, a handful of spinach, 8-ounces of almond milk, and vanilla protein powder into a blender, and combine until smooth.
 For more tasty blends, be sure to get your copy of the book today!